 DI-93 vs. DI-177: Key Differences and Their Implications

 When dealing with Michigan's Implied Consent Law and drunk driving charges, understanding the distinction between the DI-93 and DI-177 forms is crucial.
-These forms serve different purposes depending on whether you submit to a chemical test or refuse it.
+These forms serve different purposes depending on whether you voluntarily submit to a chemical test or refuse it.

-DI-177: "Breath, Blood, Urine Test Report"The DI-177 form is issued when you take a chemical test (breath, blood, or urine) and return a BAC result of 0.08% or higher, indicating an unlawful level of intoxication.
+The DI-177 form is issued when you voluntarily take a chemical test (breath, blood, or urine) and return a BAC result of 0.08% or higher, indicating an unlawful level of intoxication.
+Note that no BAC result will be listed on the DI-177 when a blood sample is taken because the blood sample must be sent to the lab for a result to be obtained.
 Here are its key features:

 Driver’s License Confiscation: Your physical driver’s license is confiscated and destroyed by the police.